WandoCode/OC-SportSee/README.md

 ### `npm run dev`

-Launch the app using only mocked datas: no backend needed.
+Launch the app in devloppement mode using only mocked datas: no backend needed.

 ### `npm run build`